An Israeli airstrike killed 45 Palestinians in an encampment for displaced people

 RAFAH, Gaza — The Gaza health ministry said that an airstrike in Rafah on Sunday killed 45 Palestinians and injured dozens more.
 It said that there are still victims under the rubble and that the majority of those killed were women and children.

 The Israeli military said it was targeting a Hamas installation and killed two senior Hamas militants.
 The strike caused a fire in an encampment just west of Rafah in a neighborhood called Tal al-Sultan, where dozens of Palestinians were sheltering.
-The area was designated a safe zone by the Israeli military, which dropped leaflets in the area last week saying humanitarian aid would be available there.
+The area was not under Israeli evacuation orders.

 The strike came days after the United Nations International Court of Justice ordered the Israeli military to end its operation in Rafah.
 The order was related to one of several provisional measures that South Africa added to a broader case it filed with the ICJ in December against Israel accusing it of genocide.
 It also ordered Israel to open its border with Egypt to let aid in and allow a U.N. fact finding mission to enter to investigate accusations of war crimes.